datvm/LukeMauiFilePicker/README.md

 ## v1.2.0

 - Fixed `SaveFileAsync` not returning when user cancels the save operation on iOS and Mac Catalyst.
 - Added `DeferredSaveFileOptions` to allow deferring the content creation until after the user picks a file.
-Only work for Windows and Android.
-See documentation for more details.
+Only work for Windows and Android while iOS and Mac Catalyst simply redirects to `SaveFileOptions`.

 # Installation & Setup